If you work in healthcare or you manage a healthcare company, you probably know how important communication is, as well as security and compliance.

 Reduced call and infrastructure costs

-VoIP uses the internet for communication, significantly lowering long-distance and international call charges.
+Healthcare call centers use the internet for communication, significantly lowering long-distance and international call charges.
 Additionally, it eliminates the need for separate voice and data networks, reducing infrastructure and maintenance costs.

 Example: A hospital network with multiple locations can save on communication expenses by routing all calls through a centralized VoIP system, enabling free or low-cost internal calls.